 On 11/08/2017 KAYVAN SETAREH filed a Contract - Other Contract lawsuit against MONTEREY BAY VIEW ESTATES LLC.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are SAMANTHA P. JESSNER, YOLANDA OROZCO, DAVID J. COWAN and KEVIN C. BRAZILE.
+The Judges overseeing this case are SAMANTHA P. JESSNER, YOLANDA OROZCO, DAVID J. COWAN, KEVIN C. BRAZILE and JAMES C. CHALFANT.
 The case status is Pending - Other Pending.

 Pending - Other Pending